stephankeel/project2/server/README.md

 ```
 -h, --help              shows this help
 -d, --db <option>       see configure database above
--a, --admin <password>  creates the user admin, if not yet existing, using the provided password
+-a, --admin <password>  creates the user with the username 'admin', if not yet existing, using the provided password
 -p, --production        use for production
 ```
 Starting the server with continuous building (requires locally installed mongodb running):